 All students complete their Communication majors in one of two ways: a Senior Project or a Senior Thesis.
-While both involve substantial study and writing, the Senior Project is understood to be an extended, applied project.
-The Senior Thesis is intended to be a more traditional academic capstone to coursework.
-Students should make decisions about senior projects or Senior Thesis in consultation with their advisors, considering the students’ area of focus and professional goals beyond SVC.
+While both involve substantial research and writing, the Senior Project is an extended, applied project relating to students’ professional goals beyond SVC.
+The Senior Thesis is a more traditional academic capstone to coursework and prepares students for graduate school.
+Students will make decisions about senior projects or theses in consultation with their advisors.

 Communication Major Portfolio Requirement

 Across Communication courses, students will compile a portfolio of their best work completed.
-As students move through their educational career, they will take the best of those portfolios to compile into a final graduate portfolio.
 This compilation should serve to demonstrate their proficiency in Communication and exemplify the skills mastered during their years at Southern Vermont College.
-This portfolio should also meet their career needs, whether they are headed to graduate school or directly into the job market.
+This portfolio should also meet students’ career needs, whether they are headed to graduate school or directly into the job market.
 Communication faculty members will guide students through the process of portfolio construction both for the individual courses and with an eye on the student’s ultimate educational and career goals.

 |Program of Study||Requirements||Credits|